 We are here to protect and save.

-We work every day with our communities and partners to prevent emergencies, to make people safer in their homes, their places of work and where they visit.
+We work with our communities and partners to prevent emergencies, to make people safer in their homes, their places of work and where they visit.

-However, emergencies do happen and when they do we will respond as quickly as possible in order to help people and save lives.
+When emergencies happen we will respond as quickly as possible in order to help people and save lives.

-Read more about our plans, meet our executive board team and learn about our Service values.
+Read more about our plans, meet our executive board team and learn about our Service values and ethics.

 Who we are

-Devon and Somerset Fire and Rescue Authority (the Authority) is responsible for ensuring that the communities of Somerset and Devon, including Plymouth and Torbay, are protected and supported by an effective and efficient fire and rescue service.
+Devon and Somerset Fire and Rescue Authority (the Authority) is responsible for ensuring that the communities of Somerset and Devon are protected and supported by an effective and efficient fire and rescue service.